iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.8/report.md

 > Doesn't log locations all the time.
 Even after I have been there for over ten minutes.
 Not very dependable .<br> :date: __2020-05-13 18:15:39__

-> I'm not sure if it's just the app for Android but most days it doesn't even recognize that I have been anywhere!
-My Bluetooth is on, what's going on?<br> :date: __2020-05-13 02:08:21__

 #### 1-star reviews